klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/account.md

 }
 ```

 ## klay_accounts <a id="klay_accounts"></a>

-Returns a list of addresses owned by client.
+Returns a list of addresses owned by a client.

 **Parameters**